-A few weeks ago, my wife mentioned that she’d like me to find something to cover the septic tank vent in the front yard.
-I had strategically placed a bird bath next to it two years ago, but I guess people were still able to see the vent.
+A few weeks ago, my wife mentioned that she’d like me to find something to cover the septic tank cleanout in the front yard.
+I had strategically placed a bird bath next to it two years ago, but I guess people were still able to see the pipe.

 Where I’m from, when we have a problem we can’t get rid of, we cover it with a wishing well.
 So I volunteered to build a wishing well… but not just any old wishing well.
 Keep reading to learn the secret of the well.